-Compare rates from 30 car insurance companies in Indiana.
+Compare the best rates from 62 car insurance companies in Indiana.

 Across the Hoosier State, there are 197,997 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Indiana drivers without a recent speeding ticket typically save 17% on their car insurance — on pace with the national average.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.

 |Rating Factor||$ Savings||% Savings|

 |No Traffic Tickets||$238||17.42%|

 Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged 16-19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teens pay more than three times the national average for car insurance.
 In Indiana, the typical teen driver pays $4,225 per year — $700 cheaper than average for teen drivers nationwide — but still almost four times more than the rate for all Indiana drivers.